 What exactly is Times Square?

-Unlike most City’s central squares there is no natural focal point such as a cathedral or town hall.
+Unlike most cities’ central squares there is no natural focal point such as a cathedral or town hall.
 Instead, the square itself is their focal point and once there, that is kind of all there is to it.
-The colossal walls of lights and hoards of people, you simply have to take it all in, grab a few selfies and that’s about all there is to it! so…
+With the colossal walls of lights and hoards of people, you simply have to take it all in, grab a few selfies and that’s about all there is to it! so…

 Should We Visit Times Square, New York?

 Even if you know you are going to hate it, you still have to visit it to see why.
 How can you authentically say you hated the crowds, the men in grotty costumes, and the overpriced souvenirs and hotdogs without experiencing them firsthand?

 Times Square is just part of the New York Experience.
 If you are going to avoid the Square because of some internet NeySayers, you might as well skip Central Park, 5th Av, and the Statue of Liberty too, just stay in your Hotel, in fact why bother coming at all!

 Of course, on top of this, there are many reasons to actually enjoy the Square, there are downsides to it, not everything is rosy and the criticism is often genuine, but they are not the whole story.
 We want you to visit the Square and come away with a Nuanced view, taking the rough with the smooth.
 While it is never going to be anyone’s highlight of their NYC trip it is an essential ingredient!

 The most often cited piece of evidence from the detractors is the lack of locals.
 If the square was worth visiting why do the Locals stay away?
 Well, First do they?
 Or is this just a myth?
 Like we say most of the square’s criticism is genuine and there are very few locals around (Apart from workers) in fact the only time Locals head to Times Square is when relatives from out of town visit and drag them there.
 Otherwise, it’s pretty much a No-Go area for New Yorkers.